MileHacker Logo

 • Ancient City Wall: Visit during sunrise or sunset for the best light and fewer crowds.
 Walk the entire accessible length for varied perspectives and photo opportunities of the river and city.

-• Bajing Park: Climb to the peak of Bajing Pavilion for expansive, panoramic views of the Gan, Zhang, and Gong rivers.
+• Bajing Park: Climb to the highest point of Bajing Pavilion for expansive, panoramic views of the Gan, Zhang, and Gong rivers.
 The confluence a striking visual.

-• Zao'er Lane: Mornings provide the best time to observe local life and document authentic street scenes.
-Evenings a unique vibe, with traditional lanterns illuminating the alleys.
+• Zao'er Lane: Mornings provide the best time to observe local life and capture authentic street scenes.
+Evenings a different atmosphere, with traditional lanterns illuminating the alleys.

 • Ganzhou Park: Capture the serene lakes and diverse gardens.